LucasAbijmil/Swift-Playgrounds/README.md

 These playgrounds cover a technical topic of Swift with examples. **All explanations are in French**.

 Here's the list:
-- @(non)escaping closures
+- @(non)escaping closures : The difference between a `@nonescaping` & an `@escaping` closure.
-- @autoclosure
+- @autoclosure : Transform an argument of a function into a closure.
-- @discardableResult
+- @discardableResult : Allows to ignore the warning if the returned value of a function is not assigned.
-- Access Control
+- Access Control : Access control (*ACL*) allows you to restrict or not certain parts of your code.
-- ARC & Memory Leaks
+- ARC & Memory Leaks : How the Automatic Reference Couting (*ARC*) works – Definition & resolution of memory leaks.
-- ARC, Retain Cycle & Memory Leaks
+- ARC, Retain Cycle & Memory Leaks : How the Automatic Reference Couting (*ARC*) works – Definition & resolution of memory leaks.
-- Array extensions & tricks
+- Array extensions & tricks : Functions of the standard library explained & some useful extensions.
 - Custom Prefix, Postfix, Infix Operators
 - Defer
 - Dependency Injection